apache/aurora/docs/deploying-aurora-scheduler.md

 log and storage configuration options.

 ## Initializing the Replicated Log
-Before you start Aurora you will also need to initialize the log on a majority of the masters.
+Before you start Aurora you will also need to initialize the log on a majority of the schedulers.

     mesos-log initialize --path="/path/to/native/log"